seeb1337/crosshair-y-movable/README.md

 3. **Customizing**:
    - **Size**: Adjust the size slider to change the crosshair size.
    - **Hue**: Modify the hue slider to change the crosshair color.
+   - **Opacity**: Adjust the opacity slider to change the crosshair visibility level.
 4. **Toggling Visibility**: Use the toggle switch to show or hide the crosshair overlay.
 5. **Settings**: Access the settings window to reset configurations or manage crosshair directories.